 (g) The value of food stamps.

-(h) Payments received by participants or volunteers in programs pursuant to the Domestic Volunteer Service Act of 1973.
+(h) Payments received by participants in programs pursuant to the Domestic Volunteer Service Act of 1973, 42 U.S.C. § 4950, et seq., or stipends received by volunteers for activities performed on behalf of a tax-exempt non-profit organization or foundation or an accredited educational or vocational institution.
+The amount of stipends to volunteers that shall be excluded may not exceed the total amount which would have been earned by a person working 20 hours per week at the minimum wage specified in M.G.L. c.
+151, § 1.

 6.05: continued

-(i) The increased amount of income earned from employment by one or more household members if the increase in earned income otherwise would result in a rent increase provided that:
+(i) The increased amount of income earned from employment by one or more Household Members if the increase in earned income otherwise would result in a rent increase provided that:

-1. the household's income has been derived, at least in part, from Transitional Aid to Families with Dependent Children (TAFDC), Emergency Assistance to the Elderly, Disabled and Children Program (EAEDC), Supplemental Security Income (SSI), Social Security Disability Income (SSDI) or successor program for each of the previous 12 months;
+1. the Household's income has been derived, at least in part, from Transitional Aid to Families with Dependent Children (TAFDC), Emergency Assistance to the Elderly, Disabled and Children Program (EAEDC), Supplemental Security Income (SSI), Social Security Disability Income (SSDI) or successor program for each of the previous 12 months;

-2. the household's increased earned income has been accompanied by a decrease in the amount of TAFDC, EAEDC, SSI, SSDI or public assistance from a successor program; and
+2. the Household's increased earned income has been accompanied by a decrease in the amount of TAFDC, EAEDC, SSI, SSDI or public assistance from a successor program; and

 3. at the commencement of this exclusion the recipient of such public assistance would have remained eligible for such assistance if the income had not been earned.
 This earned income exclusion shall be in effect for one continuous 12 month period, regardless of any changes or gaps in employment during that period.
-This exclusion may be exercised by the tenant when a household member has procured either full or part-time employment.
-It shall be within the tenant's sole discretion whether or when to exercise this one-time earned income exclusion.
+This exclusion may be exercised by the Tenant when a Household Member has procured either full or part-time employment.
+It shall be within the Tenant's sole discretion whether or when to exercise this one-time earned income exclusion.

-(j) Payments for a household member in association with participation in a bona fide program providing training for employment, approved by the Department or sponsored or administered by a government agency, to cover costs related to training or employment, such as transportation, program fees, books, or child care (during training).
-This exclusion does not apply to wages received through programs for training for employment, such as wages from on-the-job training.
+(j) Payments for a Household Member in association with participation in a bona fide program providing training for employment, approved by EOHLC or sponsored or administered by a government agency, to cover costs related to training or employment, such as transportation, program fees, books, or child care (during training).
+This exclusion shall apply to wages received through programs for training for employment, such as wages from on-the-job training, or apprenticeship, for a period not to exceed two years.
+This amount of the exclusion shall be limited to the amount of wages received in such programs for working up to 37.5 hours per week that do not exceed one and one half times the minimum wage specified in M.G.L. c.
+151, §1.

-(k) Wages and/or salary earned by a full-time student, as defined in 760 CMR 6.03, or by an unemancipated minor.
+(k) Wages and/or salary earned by an at least Half-time Student, as defined in 760 CMR 6.03, or by an unemancipated minor.

-(l) Income of a live-in personal care attendant (PCA), who is not a family member, who is paid for the fair value of his or her services to a household member with a disability and whose income is not available for the needs of any household member, provided that the PCA shall be required to substantiate that he or she receives wages for the fair value of his or her services and that such income is not available for the needs of any household member.
+(l) Income of a live-in Personal Care Attendant (PCA), as defined herein, that is paid to a PCA for PCA services, provided that a PCA who is a Household Member shall not be considered a remaining member of the Family (Household) as defined in 760 CMR 5.03: Family (Household) for the purpose of continued occupancy after the Household Member requiring assistance ceases to occupy the unit unless the PCA has income that is included in gross Household income.

 (m) Inheritances and life insurance proceeds.
 This exclusion does not apply to post-death interest paid on inheritances or insurance proceeds.